Sequences

 • Complex workflows become more readable by collapsing multiple steps into a sequence.
 This will improve maintainability over the long-term

-• Sequences can be so that they can be used by yourself or other members in your team in other workflows than the one it was created in.
+• Sequences can be exported so that they can be used by yourself or other members in your team in other workflows than the one it was created in.

 Example: If you repeatedly need to look up contact/customer information across multiple tools like a CRM, Notion and LinkedIn, a dedicated Sequence will let you "build once, use everywhere".